The-Shortman/The-Shortman/README.md

 ## About me

-I'm an amteur programmer and an avid computer hardware enthusiast from the UK.
+I'm an amateur programmer and an avid computer hardware enthusiast from the UK.

 ### In Academia